 Recent research has shown that roughhousing serves an evolutionary purpose.
 Unlike many other animals, humans need their fathers well beyond just the act of making the baby.
 Based on research by MacDonald and Parke, fathers play key roles in optimum development of psychological and emotional traits like empathy, emotional control and the ability to navigate complex social relationships.

 "Perhaps out of worry for their kids' future financial security, dads across human cultures mostly focus on preparing children to compete within society.
 They give advice, encourage academic success and stress achievement," says David Geary of the University of Missouri and author of Male, Female: Evolution of Human Sex Differences.

 By roughousing, dads "rile them up, almost to the point that they are going to snap, and then calm them down," explains Geary.
-"This pattern teaches kids to control their emotions—a trait that garners them popularity among superiors and peers," he said.
+"This pattern teaches kids to control their emotions—a trait that garners them popularity among superiors and peers," he says.
 "As adults, they are more likely to form secure relationships, achieve stable social standing and become able parents.
 In this sense, a father who takes care of his children also gives his grandchildren a leg up."

-Science supports the need for this kind of activity.
+Science supports the need for this kind of activity

 "We know quite a lot about how important fathers are in general for a child's development," says Richard Fletcher, the leader of the Fathers and Families Research Program at the University of Newcastle in Australia (UON), in an interview on ABC News.